 I needed something that would fit my hand sanitizer, makeup, cards and ids, and my gum.
 Since I’ve been traveling and out and about a little more, I make sure I carry things that I might need and a few that I can share with others.
 When I was in law school, I was like the convenience store for my section.
 I had everything in my bag like an old lady.
 LOL!

-Somethings never change.
+Some things never change.
 I’m not carrying as much these days, but the main items I carry to share are my bottle of sanitizer and the new Extra® 35-stick pack from Walgreens.
 The Extra® Gum Spearmint flavor has always been my thing, but they do have Extra® Gum Polar Ice® flavor.
 When I saw the large pack I had to have it because it has way more gum in the package, and it has a durable plastic container, made from recycled packaging, to store the gum.
 No more lint on my gum!
 Y’all know what I’m talking about.
 You pull out your pack of gum to share with someone and you’re suddenly embarrassed and confused at the mystery fuzz on your sticks of gum.
 LOL!
 What?
 I know I’m not the only one!

 Well to carry all of my goodies, I decided to start making my own clutches.
-It seriously cheaper than buying them: My Coach clutches were a minimum of $125ish.
+It was seriously cheaper than buying them: My Coach clutches were a minimum of $125ish.
 Now for less than $20, I can make my own custom clutch.
-I like the envelope style and the zipper clutch that resembles my makeup bag.
+I like the envelope style and the zippered clutch that resembles my makeup bag.

-I have a sewing machine, but I decided that I wanted to share a quick and easy no sew DIY clutch purse with you all.
+I have a sewing machine, but I decided that I wanted to share a quick and easy no-sew DIY clutch purse with you all.
 Later, I will show you how to make others, but I thought this would be cool to share for beginning DIYers or those who don’t own a sewing machine.

 I have to admit the first time I tried to make one I closed the clutch the wrong way.
 So I want to save you the drama and the money of figuring it out on your own.